ikt32/GTAVBasicModdingGuide/README.md

 Each update, you'll need to update your `GTAV_root/mods/update/update.rpf` to match the version of `GTAV_root/update/update.rpf`.
 You can then transplant your changes from your old modded `update.rpf` to the new `update.rpf`.

 Things to pay attention to:
-* The new `dlclist.xml` probably has a new entry, so take care copy-pasting your modded `dlclist.xml`.
+* The new `dlclist.xml` probably has a new entry, so take care copy-pasting your modded `dlclist.xml` if you want to play with the new DLC content.
+Some mods also require new DLC content.
 * `gameconfig.xml` is very version-dependent.
-If you use add-on mods, it's __very__ likely you'll need to wait for a new updated `gameconfig.xml` that supports add-ons.
+If you use add-on mods, it's __very__ likely you'll need to update `gameconfig.xml` that supports add-ons.
 * Some replacement mods might not work after updating.
 In this case, the new update package overwrites old changes.
-(Rockstar sometimes fixes old models)
+(Rockstar sometimes fixes older content)

 ### Script mods
 __Most__ scripts rely on ScriptHookV and just use natives.
 These will work after ScriptHookV gets updated for the new update, and won't need updating themselves.

 ScriptHookVDotNet uses offsets for peds and vehicles, so it's wise to wait until ScriptHookVDotNet gets an update to support the new update. __Most__ ScriptHookVDotNet scripts don't need updating themselves.

 If a script crashes after an update, just disable it and keep an eye on the mod page.
-The author might update the script in the coming hours/days/weeks/months/years.
-It might help to notify the script author.
+The author may update the script in the (near) future.
+It may help to notify the script author, though they usually are aware already.

+# Disabling mods

+GTA5-Mods.com does not support playing GTA: Online on a modded installation, and this is prohibited by Rockstar.

+That being said, if you installed resource mods using the `mods` folder feature from OpenIV, you can quickly disable all mods.

+Moving or renaming `dinput8.dll` to something else, will stop all `.asi` files from loading.
+This means all scripts, ScriptHookV, ScriptHookVDotNet and OpenIV won't load, and you should be able to load into GTA: Online, provided you are running the latest game version and no original files have been changed.

+*Be aware that visual mods like ENB, Reshade come with `d3d11.dll`, which may be blocked.
+Also rename this `d3d11.dll` to something else for a "clean" install.*

 # Troubleshooting